bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

-:``start_angle``: *number* --- start angle for wedges in radians :``end_angle``: *number* --- end angle for wedges in radians :``center``: *[number, number]* --- ``(x, y)`` location of the pie center in pixels :``palette``: *Palette | Array<Color>* --- a named palette, or list of colors to colormap the values :``slice_labels``: *"labels" | "values" | "percentages"* --- what the tooltip should show
+:``start_angle``: *number* --- start angle for wedges in radians :``end_angle``: *number* --- end angle for wedges in radians :``center``: *[number, number]* --- ``(x, y)`` location of the pie center in pixels :``palette``: *Palette | Array<Color>* --- a named palette or list of colors to color-map the values :``slice_labels``: *"labels" | "values" | "percentages"* --- what the tooltip should show

-By default, plots created ``Bokeh.Charts.pie`` automatically add a tooltip and hover policy.
-Here is some example code that demonstrates the ``pie`` function, with the plot it generates shown below:
+By default, plots created with ``Bokeh.Charts.pie`` automatically add a tooltip and hover policy.
+Here is an example of a ``pie`` chart and the plot it generates:

 .. bokehjs-content::
-    :title: Bokeh Pie Chart
+    :title: Bokeh pie chart

     var plt = Bokeh.Plotting;